rebeccabernie/PythonFundamentals/README.md

 The user enters two lists containing three numbers each.
 The program merges the two lists into one, and sorts the new list from lowest to highest.

 **9. Newton's Square Root Method**
 The user enters a number and their guess for the square root of that number.
-The user can't enter any negative number for x () The program uses Newton's method to calculate the square root using the user's guess (z), the original number(x), and the new approximate(the equation result from the last iteration of the loop):
+The user can't enter any negative number for x *(not possible without going into complex / imaginary numbers etc)*, but can enter a negative number for their square root guess *(-2 x -2 = 4)*.
+The program uses Newton's method to calculate the square root using the user's guess (z), the original number(x), and the new approximate(the equation result from the last iteration of the loop):

 ```
 newApproximate = z - ((z* - x) / (2 * z))